comoyun/cheatcode/README.md

     └─ metadata.json
 ```

-`metadata.json` includes the problem ID, title, tags, difficulty, and a link to the LeetCode problem (used for analysis, generating reports, and supporting the web interface).
+`metadata.json` includes the problem ID, title, tags, difficulty, and a link to the LeetCode problem (later used for analysis, parsing).
 Example:

 ```json
 {